History Of New York’s Empire State Express Train

 Photo: The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Print Collection, The New York Public Library.
 “George H. Daniels.”
 New York Public Library Digital Collections.
 Accessed March 17, 2019. http://digitalcollections.nypl.org/items/

 The Empire State Express train was originally built out of standard wooden cars.
 The standard wooden cars were purchased from the Wagner Palace Car Company.
 The train’s locomotive was a C Class 4-4-0 American Type steam locomotive.
-It was a very powerful locomotive that utilized four leading wheels and four driving wheels.
-Two years after the initial launch of Empire State Express, the train broke a speed record.
-On May 10 1893, Charles Hogan hit a land speed record of 112.5 miles per hour.
-The speed record is what helped George Henry Daniels convince the United States Postal Office to print the commemorative stamp.
+It was a very powerful locomotive with four leading and four driving wheels.
+Two years after the initial launch of the Empire State Express, the train broke a speed record.
+On May 10, 1893, Charles Hogan hit a land speed record of 112.5 miles per hour.
+The speed record helped George Henry Daniels convince the United States Post Office to issue the commemorative stamp.

-From 1881 to 1941, the Empire Express train made over forty thousand trips between Buffalo and Manhattan.
-The train was upgraded periodically with more heavy duty cars and faster locomotives like the J Class 4-6-4 Hudson.
-Eventually the train was completely re-configured adding stainless steel cars from the Edward G. Budd Manufacturing Company.
-Air conditioning was also added to the cars as well as parlor cars, diner cars and a tavern based observation car.
-The new Empire Express Train was set to be inaugurated on Sunday, December 7, 1941.
+From 1881 to 1941, the Empire State Express train made over forty thousand trips between Buffalo and Manhattan.
+The train was periodically upgraded with more heavy-duty cars and faster locomotives, such as the J Class 4-6-4 Hudson.
+Eventually, the train was completely reconfigured, with the addition of stainless steel cars from the Edward G. Budd Manufacturing Company.
+Air conditioning was also added to the cars, as well as parlor cars, diner cars, and a tavern-based observation car.
+The new Empire State Express train was set to be inaugurated on Sunday, December 7, 1941.
 However, the importance of the presentation of the new train quickly disappeared as the Japanese began their raid on Pearl Harbor.

-The Empire State Express train continued to run throughout the 20th Century.
-In 1999, the name was dropped from the train by Amtrak which decided to give just numbers all its trains.
-While the rail line it once broke the record on still exists (it’s now owned by Amtrak) and the connections are still utilized by passengers, the Empire State Express train will go down in history as one of the most important pioneers in New York State’s public transportation network.
+The Empire State Express train continued to run throughout the twentieth century.
+In 1999, Amtrak dropped the name from the train, deciding to give all its trains just numbers.
+While the rail line that once set the record still exists, it is now owned by Amtrak, and its connections are still used by passengers.
+The Empire State Express will go down in history as one of the most important pioneers in New York State’s public transportation network, standing alongside other great New York transportation landmarks, such as Grand Central Terminal, in the larger story of how New Yorkers moved through the state and beyond.

 Empire State Express